MazinInaad/automationFramework/README.md

 - Start up IntelliJ
 - If it is your first IntelliJ project then in IntelliJ:
     - Select 'Open' project and browse to the test project folder you just created and open the folder
-    - open project structure (CTRL + Shift + Alt + S)
-    - project tab
-    - choose new in Project SDK section, select JDK and direct to your java/jdk folder
+    - Open project structure (CTRL + Shift + Alt + S), navigate to the 'Project' tab, choose new in Project SDK section, select JDK and direct to your java/jdk folder
-    - install plugins: gherkin, cucumber
+    - Open Settings (CTRL + ALT + S), navigate to 'Plugins' and install the plugins: Gherkin and Cucumber for Java
 - Create a browser.properties file from the browser.properties.example file in the main folder.
 - Browse to the folder: **src/test/java/com/** and create a folder named  **project**. **In this folder you can create a new git for your own project**.
   This is the folder in which the project related Java files will be created.
 So your feature files (folder "features"), steps files (folder "steps"), pages (folder "pages") etc should be in this folder in their own respective subfolders.
-- **Important** For the framework to work you also need to have a {environment}.properties (for example ont.properties) file in the folder **project/resources/config** with at least a **url** property.
+- **Important** For the framework to work you also need to have a {environment}.properties file (for example ont.properties) in the folder **project/resources/config** with at least a **url** property.
   For more information see the template in **capgemini/resources/config/template.properties**